-- co-ordinate advertising planning with PCO, and implementation with PWGSC, in accordance with the Procedures for the Management of Advertising;
+- co-ordinate advertising planning with PCO, and implementation with PSPC, in accordance with the Procedures for the Management of Advertising;

 - ensure advertising campaigns and products are aligned with government priorities, the Government Advertising Plan, and government themes and messages, with advice from PCO and the Government Advertising Committee;

-- contract advertising services through PWGSC, which issues project registration numbers authorizing contracts to be put in place and ADV numbers authorizing the government's Agency of Record to purchase media space for advertising;
+- contract advertising services through PSPC, which issues project registration numbers authorizing contracts to be put in place and ADV numbers authorizing the government's Agency of Record to purchase media space for advertising;

 - adhere strictly to the requirements of the Treasury Board's Contracting Policy and Common Services Policy in all advertising procurement.
 The bidding process for government advertising must be open, fair and transparent;